Heatblur-Simulations/f-4e-manual/src/systems/defensive_systems/countermeasures.md

 ![pilot_an_ale_40_programmer](../../img/pilot_an_ale_40_programmer.jpg)

-The AN/ALE-40 Programmer contains the controls and circuitry used to send specific fire commands to the chaff/flare dispensers.
+The AN/ALE-40 Programmer contains the controls and circuitry used to send specific fire commands to the chaff and flare dispensers.
 The following settings are adjustable:

 | Category    | Knob     | Values                       | Description                      |